 With the new home and new oven, we resume the joy of baking together again as I am settling down.
 By the way, our house is only 5 minutes drive away, and we hope to do it as frequently as possible either at her kitchen or mine.
 Once we got the recipe tested and adapted, we will share it here.

-As you can see from the photo, this 2 layers butter cake has pandan (screwpine leaves) flavor on top and poppy seed at the bottom.
+As you can see from the photo, these 2-layers butter cake has pandan (screwpine leaves) flavor on top and poppy seed at the bottom.
 It is one of the best butter cakes I have ever eaten, moist and full of butter and pandan flavor, not to mention the taste and sensation when you bite on the poppy seeds.
 LOVE it!

 Hope you will try out this recipe soon and tell me what do you think about it!